tomaszmichalak/experience-manager-learn.en/help/aem-target-personalization/using-aem-cloud-services.md

     >[!NOTE]
     >
-    > Customer needs to be properly provisioned with Adobe Launch and Adobe I/O from [Adobe support](https://helpx.adobe.com/contact/enterprise-support.ec.html) or reach out to your system administrator
+    > Customer needs to be provisioned with Adobe Launch and Adobe I/O from [Adobe support](https://helpx.adobe.com/contact/enterprise-support.ec.html) or reach out to your system administrator

 ### Integrating AEM with Adobe Target